Ali Raza

 • The Prophet Muhammad (PBUH) advised offering animals of average quality.
 He said, “Allah asks you to offer neither the best nor the worst.”

-3. Young Offspring and Zakah
+3. Young Animals and Zakat

 For livestock that reproduce during the zakah year, their offspring are included in the zakah calculation at the year’s end.